DimitrisDalis1/NTALIS-DIMITRIOS-THESIS-on-music-data-analysis/README.md

 Try that on the CNN:

 https://scikit-learn.org/1.5/modules/generated/sklearn.model_selection.cross_validate.html <br />
-KALOGRIDIS_KARAVITIS run DAPCA with dummy songs
+KALOGRIDIS_KARAVITIS run DAPCA with dummy songs<br />
+TSNE all songs using numbers instead of colors